LunarVim/LunarVim/docs/README.md

 ## Opinionated

-LunarVim ships with a sane default config to build on top of.
+LunarVim ships with a sane default config for you to build on top of.
 Features include autocompletion, integrated terminal, file explorer, fuzzy finder, LSP, linting, formatting and debugging.

 ## Extensible